 When you pay down any credit card balances, you will keep your overall credit use low.
 Maintaining a low utilization ratio of any credit products will also be beneficial.
 It’s worth noting that your Debt to Income (or DTI) ration might not affect your credit score, but it’s worth keeping an eye on it since lenders do.

 What also helps is being aware of what not to do if you want to keep improving your credit score.
 As mentioned, paying your bills on time is one of the more important means of maintaining or improving a healthy credit score.

 A big part of managing your score is knowing where you sit and what it is.
-According to several studies, it’s said that over half of adult Americans don’t check their credit score.
+According to one study, it’s said that just over half of adult Canadians have never checked their credit score.
 If it isn’t monitored, it probably isn’t managed.
 Ensure you are on top of it at all times so you can reap the rewards of a strong credit score when you need it the most.

 There will come a time when having a good credit score is important.
 Since it takes time to earn, it’s wise to monitor your score and continue building it up for when you need it.
 This might be for a personal loan, car loan, or possibly a mortgage someday.